 Bimanual pelvic exam

 In this examination, the doctor will check a woman’s body for any unusual changes regarding her cervix, uterus, vagina, ovaries, and other nearby organs.
 To start, the doctor will look for any changes to the woman’s vulva outside the body and then, using an instrument called a speculum to keep the vaginal walls open, the doctor will look inside the woman’s body.
-Some of the nearby organs cannot be viewed by the doctor, so the doctor will then insert two fingers of one hand inside the patient’s vagina while the other hand gently presses on the lower abdomen to feel the uterus and ovaries.
+Some of the nearby organs are not visible during this exam, so the doctor will then insert two fingers of one hand inside the patient’s vagina while the other hand gently presses on the lower abdomen to feel the uterus and ovaries.
 This exam typically takes a few minutes and is done in an examination room at the doctor’s office.

 Different organizations have looked at the scientific evidence, risks, and benefits of cervical cancer screening.
 These groups have developed different screening recommendations for women in the United States who have “average risk” of cervical cancer, meaning these women do not have strong risk factors for this disease.